Share it on:

 Known as the “flattened fish” and one of the coolest-looking creatures of the sea, Stingrays come in many shapes and sizes and are also closely related to sharks!
 They live in shallow, calm coastal waters in tropical and subtropical areas.
 River rays are also closely associated with stingrays but live in freshwater rivers.
 Stingrays usually spend their days buried beneath the sand and moving with the motions of the waves.
 Stingrays are carnivores, which means they eat animals that are smaller than themselves.
 Typically, stingrays search for shrimp, clams, snails, small fish, and oysters near or under the sand.
-This is why Stingrays are one of the most popular animal experiences at SeaQuest!
+This is why Stingrays are one of SeaQuest’s most popular animal experiences!
 Our rays love to meet guests and, of course, love to eat!
-You can help stingrays find food much easier by simply hand-feeding it right to them.
+You can help stingrays find food much easier by simply hand-feeding them.
 They are very accustomed to people and love to get pets!

 Feed an Iguana

-The Iguana is a large herbivorous reptile naturally found in most warm climate areas such as southern Brazil, Paraguay, and Mexico.
+The Iguana is a large herbivorous reptile naturally found in most warm climate areas, such as southern Brazil, Paraguay, and Mexico.
 The Iguana has a healthy appetite and generally has a diet of plants and fruit.
 In the wild, they eat mostly leaves, vines, fruits, and flowers.
 A favorite food of Iguanas in Panama is the wild plum.
 The small flap of skin under an iguana’s chin is called the dewlap.
 The dewlap is used to communicate with other iguanas and make themselves look bigger than other predators.
 You can watch their head and dewlap movements to understand what they’re trying to tell you.
-To talk to one another, they move their dewlap and bob their head.
-You’ll see this first hand when you feed the Iguanas at SeaQuest – they love to chat, and let you know how happy they are to get yummy fruit and plant treats from our guests!
+They move their dewlap and bob their heads to talk to one another.
+You’ll see this first hand when you feed the Iguanas at SeaQuest – they love to chat and let you know how happy they are to get yummy fruit and plant treats from our guests!

 See the Sharks

 Sharks are magnificent predators, and it’s easy to see why so many people are captivated by them.
-Observing sharks in captivity is an educational benefit and helps raise awareness about the threats that sharks face every day in our world’s oceans.
-Every shark species has a unique set of needs and requirements to ensure they live a full, healthy life.
+Observing sharks in captivity is an educational benefit and helps raise awareness about the daily threats that sharks face in our world’s oceans.
+Every shark species has unique needs and requirements to ensure they live a full, healthy life.
 At SeaQuest, we’re attentive and aware only to keep animals we can ensure will thrive in our facilities!
 Some of the sharks that call our aquarium home include:

 - Blacktip Reef Shark